maz-kar/TodoList/README.md

 # TodoList

 ## Description:
-This is a test app to create the CoinGeckoApp with SwiftUI and also writing as much as possible unit and maybe UI tests for it.
+This is a test app to create a TodoList with SwiftUI and also writing as much as possible unit and UI tests for it.

 ## Frameworks:
 - Swift